-Students with learning difficulties have access to programs and curricula to support their development cognitively, physically and socially.
+Students with diagnosed or imputed additional learning needs, have access to programs and curricula to support their cognitive, physical and social development.

-Students with diverse learning needs have access to the following internal and external programs and curricula to support their development cognitively, physically and socially.
+These students, with diverse learning needs, have access to the following internal and external programs and curricula to support this development.